Back

 Will there be new AP Statistics practice exams?

 Yes.
-At least one new practice exam will be available beginning in the summer before launch.
+At least one new practice exam will be available in summer 2026.

 Read more

-Will there be new AP Classroom resources for the revised AP Statistics course and exam?
+Will there be new practice exams and AP Classroom resources for the revised AP Statistics course and exam?

 Read more

-What professional learning opportunities will be available to help AP Statistics teachers prepare for the new content?
+What professional learning opportunities will be available to help AP Statistics teachers prepare for the revised course?

 Read more